Answering your questions about solar panels

 Our advice is to install as many solar panels as you can fit on your rooftop – money permitting.
 This is because the bulk of the cost of getting solar panels is your installer’s time and expertise.

-A ten panel solar array is the average size for household customers.
-Without a battery, this would provide 30% – 50% of a typical household’s annual usage, and with a battery up to 80%.
+A ten panel solar array is the average size for most household customers.
+Without a battery, this would provide 30% – 50% of a typical household’s annual usage.
+If you were to add a battery, your solar panels could cover up to 80% of your home electricity usage.

 And what you don’t use at home, you can sell back to the grid via an export tariff.